BlockchainCommons/Gordian/README.md

 The Gordian reference architecture, supporting the Gordian principles, is based on a theory of functional partition.

-Rather than following the design pattern of classic services, which group multiple services into singular applications, Blockchain Commons instead separates both services and confidential data from each other.
+Rather than following the design pattern of classic services, which group multiple services into singular applications, Blockchain Commons instead separates both services and confidential data from each other, paritioning them with airgaps and torgaps.
 Doing so improves privacy and security by reducing the value of honeypots and also improves functional design by ensuring that each application is precisely and concisely able to perform a specific function.
 Many of the Gordian reference apps are actually microservices, intended to perform small and simple but necessary activities as part of the blockchain ecosystem.

+Using functionally partitioned services, linked by airgaps and torgaps, the Gordian architecture creates a powerful and safe new methodology for financial, data, and information operations on the internet.
+It also creates an interoperable market for cooperative competition, where various creators can introduce their own services, improving the overall architecture through their competitive designs and ensuring survivability of the model as a whole.

+### Gordian Architecture Roles

 Roles that can be funtionally partitioned include: